kjolley/BIGSdb_documentation/administration.rst

 * max_length - Maximum length of locus (optional).

   * Allowed: any integer (larger than the minimum length).

+* complete_cds - Whether locus represents a complete coding sequence (optional)

+* start_codons - Semi-colon separated list of alternative start codons to allow

+  * Note that these are in addition to the built-in defaults of ATG, GTG, TTG.

 * orf - Open reading frame of locus (optional).